 The information for this emergency management document was sourced from the above websites, the Environmental Protection Agency (EPA) and the New Zealand Defence Force (NZDF).

 If you have any suggestions on how to improve this document, please contact the University Health, Safety and Wellbeing Service on ext.
-84896.
+84896 and at hsw@auckland.ac.nz.

 ACCIDENT AND EMERGENCY MEDICAL CENTRES

 City, Grafton and Newmarket campuses